In the heart of Tuscany

 8. day City tour Florence/Departure

-Today the beautiful bike tour ends in Florence at the hotel.
+Today the beautiful bike tour ends in Florence.
 If you like you can still extend your stay in Tuscany before you travel back home – highly recommended.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.